Project setup agnostic

 Live++ does not care about how an EXE is started or by which application a DLL is loaded.
 It doesn't matter whether you have a main executable linked against several static libraries, a DLL-based plug-in loaded by a 3rd-party application such as Autodesk Maya®, or a game DLL loaded by an external application such as a C# editor - Live++ naturally supports all of these scenarios and any mix of modules and libraries.

-As long as Live++ is enabled for your module (.EXE or .DLL), live coding will just work!
+As long as Live++ is enabled for your module (.EXE or .DLL), hot-reload will just work!

 Integrating Live++ is very simple and usually requires less than 10 minutes:

 - Adapt compiler and linker options to meet the technical requirements.